alecmedina-code/OPC-UA-Harddrive-Monitor/README.md

 # OPC-UA Harddrive Monitor
 The OPC-UA hardrive monitor is used to monitor harddrive states on remote machines.
-The service will create a OPC-UA server using asynua, monitor drives based on settings.yaml then provide the states based as OPC-UA variables.
-The states are true/false based on if the drive passed the S.M.A.R.T drive assessment.
+The service will create a OPC-UA server using asynua, monitor drives based on settings.yaml then provide the states as OPC-UA variables.
+The states are true/false boolean values based on if the drive passed the S.M.A.R.T drive assessment.
 ## Files
 - drive-monitoring.py
 - settings.yaml